carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ##### Dynamic Scaling

-- Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur.
+- Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur, based on demand.
 - Types Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on:
   - `Target tracking scaling`: A Amazon CloudWatch metric and a target value (it can combine more than one target).
 Health checks are performed to ensure resource level is maintained.
     - Use Case: Keep the average aggregate CPU utilization of your Auto Scaling group at 40% (and request count per target of your ALB target group at 1000)